Managing cluster resources#

-After you’ve installed an Anaconda Enterprise cluster, you’ll want to continue to manage and monitor the cluster to ensure that it scales with your organization as needs change.
-These on-going management and monitoring tasks include the following:
+After you’ve installed an Anaconda Enterprise cluster, you’ll need to continue managing and monitoring the cluster to ensure that it scales with your organization.
+These on-going tasks include:

-- When you’ve outgrown your initial Anaconda Enterprise cluster installation, you can easily add new nodes—including GPUs.
-To make these nodes available to platform users, you’ll configure resource profiles.
+Adding nodes: If you outgrow your initial Anaconda Enterprise cluster installation, you can always add nodes to your cluster—including GPUs.
+Once added, make these nodes available to platform users by configuring resource profiles.

-- To help you manage your organization’s cluster resources more efficiently, Anaconda Enterprise enables you to track which sessions and deployments are running on specific nodes or by specific users.
-You can also monitor cluster resource usage in terms of CPU, memory, disk space, network and GPU utilization.
+Monitoring and managing resources: To help you manage your organization’s cluster resources more efficiently, Anaconda Enterprise enables you to monitor which sessions and deployments are running on specific nodes or by specific users.
+You can also monitor cluster resource usage in terms of CPU, memory, disk space, network, and GPU utilization.